 The source of water and its initial condition prior to being treated usually determines the water treatment process.
 [See also Water Recycling.]

-Water Treatment Overview
+Water Treatment Challenges

 Water treatment technology must deal with a number of potential perils resulting from the movement of water from its source to tap.

 These contaminants can include naturally occurring sulfur, zinc, or arsenic-laden formations.
 Groundwater can pick up contamination from fertilizers, septic tanks, mine drainage, or naturally occurring minerals.
 Rivers and streams sometimes carry harmful microorganisms from animals or humans, presenting a risk of disease.
 Storm drains can carry polluted runoff from cities into rivers and streams.

 Pollutants and contaminants also can enter the water from farm drainage and sewage treatment plants.
-Other potential sources of pollution include landfills where rainwater can soak into the ground and leach out harmful substances and carry them into groundwater.
-In homes, factories and buildings, corrosive water can dissolve lead in water pipes.
+Other potential sources of pollution include landfills where rainwater can soak into the ground and leach harmful substances into groundwater.
+In homes, factories and buildings, corrosive water can dissolve lead in water pipes installed before 1986.